bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 - Java 17 and Maven >=3.8.3
 - Bigraph Framework and Ecore Metamodel (for creating bigraph models that BiGGer understands)
   - Are specified as external dependencies
-  - See [Bigraph Ecore Metamodel](https://bigraphs.org/) or [Bigraph Framework](https://bigraphs.org/products/bigraph-framework/) on how to create bigraphs practically
+  - See [Bigraph Ecore Metamodel](https://github.com/bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel) or [Bigraph Framework](https://bigraphs.org/products/bigraph-framework/) on how to create bigraphs practically
-  - See [here](ZENODO) for the bare _Bigraph Ecore Specification_
+  - See [here](https://zenodo.org/doi/10.5281/zenodo.10043062) for the bare _Bigraph Ecore Specification_ on Zenodo
   - See [[KeTG16]](https://doi.org/10.4204/EPTCS.231.2) for theoretical details

 ### Basic Usage via the Command-line:

-This projects provides a CLI to access the transformation functionality.
+This projects provides a CLI tool to access the transformation functionality.

 > **Note:** An executable JAR of biGGer can be found in the directory `./bin/` after building the project or can be found on the [Releases](https://github.com/bigraph-toolkit-suite/bigraphs.grgen-bigraphs/releases) page.